Download your copy of James, Brother of Jesus: The Forgery Trial of the Century and start receiving Bible History Daily — both absolutely free!

 We understand that your email address is private.
 We promise to never sell, rent or disclose your email address to any third parties.

-After five years, the “forgery trial of the century” has concluded in a Jerusalem courtroom and defendants Oded Golan and Robert Deutsch have been acquitted of all major charges against them.
+After more than five years, the “forgery trial of the century” concluded in a Jerusalem courtroom and defendants Oded Golan and Robert Deutsch were acquitted of all major charges against them.

-The James Ossuary trial verdict has been announced.
+The James Ossuary trial verdict was announced.
 Read Hershel Shanks’s insightful commentary and analysis of the trial in this free eBook.

 Know the facts behind the forgery trial verdict.
 Download our free eBook and get top scholarly analysis of what the verdict means for the authenticity of the James Ossuary and other alleged forgeries.